hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 Once @rebolek, who authored the JSON codec based on old R2 code, signs off on the PR we'll get it merged.
 What would be great, then, is to look for other JSON loader benchmarks and see how Red stacks up both in performance and code size.

 [18:04:49](#6Hf8-6GEe4B-ohCS2SMMP49tiOE_MDEGyGsxB_9TncU) <hiiamboris (NOT THIS ONE)>:
 I also recall Bolek working on it.
-However it says `Author:  "Gabriele Santilli"` in the header Ì†ΩÌ∏â
+However it says `Author:  "Gabriele Santilli"` in the header üòâ

 [18:08:39](#W8ZEk5G_KFyAfw4Th5G00fAso6antTTAEvH9BK-j1ZI) <GiuseppeChillemi (GiuseppeChillemi)>:
 Do we have other JSON codecs?